-How would you describe the mission of our partner in Morocco (Please include a link to the partner’s website)
+How would you describe the mission of our partner in Morocco?

 The Evangelical Prostetant Church in Morocco (EEAM - French), commonly called the ‘’crossroad church’’ because of Morocco’s geographical position between the North (Europe), the South (Sub-Saharan Africa), the Middle-East and the West, It’s a welcoming church that is open to foreign students, migrants and refugees, tourists and everyone.
 The EEAM has a strong presence in the most important cities of the country.
 It provides a place for Christians to worship and to live their faith.
 Several programs have been put in place to serve the sub-Saharan migrants and refugees heading to Europe, but stuck in Morocco.